noaa-pifsc/esd-arp-resources/README.md

-# Mock-up website template for centralized resources
+# Mock-up website to centralize ARP resources for stakeholders & public
 ## Developed by Lori Luers with minimal-mistakes Jekyll theme